 Other practices include building roads across streams at a perpendicular angle, not one that is parallel to the stream.
 This minimizes the area of road surface that can contribute sediment to streams.
 New cross drain techniques will divert run-off from ditches onto the forest floor, and sediment traps are used to stop sediment before it reaches a stream.

 Different strategies are being employed when a road is graded or sloped.
 A road surface might be crowned, with a high spot mid-road, which allows the water to run off to either side, as it would on the pitched roof of a home.
 Where it is practical and safe, a road might be outsloped to subtlety tilt the road surface toward the downhill side for better drainage.

 Legislature Helps the Small Family Forester Pay the Bills

 To help small family forest landowners with the financial impact of RMAPs, the Washington Legislature passed House Bill 1095 in 2003 which created the Family Forest Fish Passage Program.
 This program provides up to 100% funding and assistance to fix fish-blocking structures.
-Through June 2013, the State has invested $21 million in the repair of more than nearly 300 barriers resulting in about 630 miles of new fish habitat.
+Since 2003, 384 barriers have been eliminated resulting in 919 miles of fish habitat being reconnected.